 - Where to stay in Thessaloniki

-Overall, Zakynthos town is the best area to stay in Zakynthos for first-timers because it is the capital city of the island with plenty of things to do and see right at your doorsteps.
-If you book a hotel here, you will be located in the heart of action, within walking distance to the tourist attractions, restaurants, bars, and shops.
+Overall, I will choose Zakynthos town as the best area to stay in Zakynthos for first-timers because it is the capital city with plenty of things to do and see right at your doorsteps.
+If you book a hotel here, you will be within easy access to the attractions, restaurants, and shops.

 Regardless of what you are looking for in your perfect summer vacation, you are sure to find it on Zakynthos.
 Hopefully, after reading this post, you can find where to stay in Zakynthos, Let us know if what area did you pick for your vacation!